 Root Canal

 possible indications of root canal treatmentInside the hard outer shell of each tooth is a specialized area called the pulp or nerve chamber.
-The pulp chamber contains a system of blood vessels, lymph vessels and nerves, the pulp, which enter from the bone through the root canals.
+The pulp chamber contains a system of blood vessels, lymph vessels, and nerves, the pulp, which enters from the bone through the root canals.
 This system provides nourishment for the cells within the tooth.

-Deep tooth decay or other injury can cause damage to or infection of the tooth pulp.
-In a root canal or endodontic treatment, the dentist removes the damaged or infected pulp and replaces it with a special filler which helps maintain the remaining tooth structure.
+Deep tooth decay or other injury can damage or infect the tooth pulp.
+In a root canal or endodontic treatment, the dentist removes the damaged or infected pulp and replaces it with a special filler that helps maintain the remaining tooth structure.

 Some indications of the need for root canal treatment may be: